om-ashish-soni/Competitive-Programming/README.md

 10. **Which Template Should I Use in CP?**: There are various templates available for competitive programming.
 You can refer to the following resource for templates that are useful in competitive coding: [Templates Useful for CP](https://iq.opengenus.org/cpp-template-for-competitive-coding/)

+11. **Tips to solve Constuctive** :
+    1. Writing a brute force script rather than manual solving
+    2. Finding a pattern
+    3. coding optimized solution corresponding to pattern
+    4. Taking care of edge cases.
 ---

 ## Improving Sorting (Ruffle Sort Inspired from Second Thread's Code)